TutsWiki/source/content/blog/nodejs-app-engine.md

     <!-- language: lang-sh -->
         gcloud app browse

 That's it.
-You have successfully deployed your sample Node.js app on Google App Engine.
+You have successfully deployed your sample Node.js app on the Google App Engine.

 {{% notice tip %}}
 Refer Google's official guide on [Building a Node.js App on App Engine](https://cloud.google.com/appengine/docs/standard/nodejs/building-app/)